NikkaLuna/Java-OOP-Multithreading-Docker/README.md

 As a software developer at a company in Toronto, Canada, specializing in hotel reservations, I was tasked with modifying a Hotel scheduling application.
 This project involved adapting the application to new management requirements, focusing on a user-centric approach.

 The application I worked on is a robust Spring application with a Java backend and an Angular front end.
+To ensure consistent deployment and simplify the development process, I utilized Docker for containerization.
+I created a Dockerfile to package the application, including all necessary modifications, enabling easy deployment to cloud services.

 <div style="text-align: center;">
   <img src="https://github.com/NikkaLuna/Java-OOP-Multithreading-Docker/assets/94496219/832114b6-e6ad-4561-9e2b-412dbf578fb4">